MattWilcox/obsidian-story-starter/README.md

 Guess what?
 One Note per organisation is all I usually do, with stuff I as the author want to remember and know about my concept of them, which I can refer back to as I write.
 "What was the name of the guild responsible for wagons again?
 And who was it heading up the organisation?
 Ah yes..."

+### Events

+> "world events" or other such important bits of history and lore that aren't things that directly happen in the story

+One note per Event.

 ### Scenes (named)

 > Components of the story itself, split into individual named scenes.